 It’s essential not to immobilise your dog completely.
 A little moving around will help him maintain his strength and ability to walk.
 Here’s a list of safe activities for your recovering dog:

 - Resting in any comfortable position

-- A little gentle walking over non-slip flooring (e.g. carpet), short grass, concrete and other easy surfaces.
+- With your help, a little gentle walking over non-slip flooring (e.g. carpet), short grass, concrete and other easy surfaces.
 You’ll need to support his rear end with a hindquarter sling.
-He should walk for no longer than 5 minutes at a time to start with.
-Some dogs should walk for less than this (e.g. only one minute at a time before being picked up for a rest).
+Lift the sling just as much as is needed to prevent his paws from getting scraped, especially when moving over hard surfaces.
+He should be up on his feet for no longer than 5 minutes at a time to start with.
+Many dogs should walk for less than this (e.g. only one minute at a time before being picked up for a rest).
 Ask your vet to advise you.
-Keep your dog on a lead whenever outdoors.
-If he’s likely to rush off, then he should also be carried or on a lead indoors, except when confined in his recovery crate or pen.
+Keep your dog on a harness and lead during any attempts at walking.
+The lead slows him down, giving his rear end a chance to catch up and learn to walk.

 - Relaxing with you on the sofa, but only if he is very safely restrained.
 Safety tip: Have him wear a harness, and keep your fingers tucked around the harness straps to be sure that he won’t leap off the sofa unexpectedly.